antrea-io/antrea/docs/network-policy.md

 ClusterNetworkPolicy is a specification of how workloads within a cluster communicate with each other and other external endpoints.
-The ClusterNetworkPolicy is supposed to aid cluster-admins to determine the security policy for the cluster, unlike K8s NetworkPolicy, which is aimed towards developers to secure their apps.
+The ClusterNetworkPolicy is supposed to aid cluster admins to configure the security policy for the cluster, unlike K8s NetworkPolicy, which is aimed towards developers to secure their apps and affects Pods within the Namespace in which the K8s NetworkPolicy is created.

 ## The ClusterNetworkPolicy resource